-Underage Drinking & Drug Crime Attorney
+Underage Drinking & Drug Lawyer in Raleigh, North Carolina

 Though underage drinking, underage alcohol possession, and some drug crime charges are considered to be misdemeanors, do not make the mistake of thinking that they are inconsequential.

-A conviction of any of these charges can result in penalties that may follow a young person for the rest of their adult lives.
+A conviction of any of these charges in North Carolina can result in penalties that may follow a young person for the rest of their adult lives.
 There are ways to mitigate these charges, however, and with the help of our highly skilled Raleigh underage drinking lawyer, you can work to lessen the impact.

 Contact Cotten Law Firm today to learn more about the options that may be available to you in your case.
 We are dedicated to providing attentive, one-on-one service to help our clients understand their situation and achieve their goals.
 We serve clients throughout Wake County.